• Tag

 There are also plenty of advantages to choosing a ring that doesn’t weigh as much as a small gerbil, which includes affordability and everyday wear and tear.
 If your sparkler is 1 carat or under, try choosing a design where the diamond is front and centre while exploring various shapes that suit your style.

-Engagement Rings should be bland
+Engagement rings should be bland

 Who said your engagement ring shouldn’t have a pop of colour?
 A recent trend we’ve been seeing lately is a move away from the traditional clear precious gemstones and towards blues, reds and greens.